jmettraux/half.js/README.md

 ```

 Where data is a piece of data (generally an object) that gets turned into a JSON string and is used as the body of the post request.

+If the rel cannot be matched to a link, the onError callback will immediately be triggered with a "unknown rel 'xxx'" message.

 #### halfDoc.post to links with defined fields